Little Angels High School, Srinagar

-Little Angels High School is a private co-educational secondary school located in the Rajbagh area of Srinagar, Jammu and Kashmir, India.
-Established as a kindergarten school in 1986, it expanded to a full-fledged high school in 1992, offering education up to the matriculation level.
-The school is affiliated with the Jammu and Kashmir State Board of School Education (JKBOSE).
-Its motto is Rise and Shine.
+Little Angels High School is a private, co-educational secondary school located in the Rajbagh area of Srinagar, Jammu and Kashmir, union territory of India.
+Established originally as a kindergarten in 1986 by founder Amjad Agha, it expanded into a full secondary school in 1992, offering education up to the matriculation level.
+The school is academically affiliated with the Jammu and Kashmir Board of School Education (JKBOSE)..

 History

-Founded by Amjad Agha, Little Angels High School was founded by Amjad Agha and began as a kindergarten.
-By 1992, it had expanded to a comprehensive high school.
+Little Angels High School was established in 1986 as a kindergarten by Amjad Agha.
+In 1992, it expanded into a secondary school offering education up to Grade 10.
+The institution is affiliated with the Jammu and Kashmir State Board of School Education and is located in the Rajbagh area of Srinagar..